ebd622/splunk/core_certified_power_user/README.md

     * Explore the difference between single-series, multi-series, and time series data series

   * Transforming Data
+    * Use the chart, timechart, top, rare, and stats commands to transform events into data tables

   * Manipulating Data with eval
   * Formatting Data